Nicer82/EnergyMonitor/README.md

 - SQLite 3 - Install this using sudo apt-get install sqlite3
 - ADS1115 module - sudo pip3 install <TODO>
 - MySQL module - sudo pip3 install <TODO>
+- A MySQL server to persist and report on the data (from multiple devices if desired)

 ##Configuration
 Configuration is stored in the config.json file.
 There is a section for every python script.